 Bilingual speech pathologists are special in a lot of ways.
 Well, we are pretty rare.
 According to a 2014 report by ASHA , there are 161,163 SLPs and audiologists in the United States.
 Of that number, 6,491 stated they were bilingual service providers.
 Of those bilingual service providers, 3,923 were bilingual in Spanish and certified by ASHA.
 Running the percentages on that, 4% of ASHA-certified personnel are bilingual and just 2% are bilingual in Spanish.

 But what do you know about bilingual speech paths?
 Test your knowledge with these five common myths:

-- Bilingual speech pathologists can get a job anywhere — FALSE: While bilingual speech pathologists are the proverbial unicorn in many parts of the country, they are not going to beat out every candidate for every job in the US.
-In fact, if a bilingual candidate is in a part of the country where there aren’t many bilingual students then being bilingual offers minimal advantage, especially if his/her work experience is only with bilingual students and not other populations.
+FALSE: Bilingual speech pathologists are the proverbial unicorn in many parts of the country.
+But they are not going to beat out every candidate for every job in the US.
+In fact, if a bilingual candidate is in a part of the country where there aren’t many bilingual students, then being bilingual offers minimal advantage.
+This is especially true if his/her work experience is only with bilingual students and not other populations.

 I hope that this information helps you understand more about bilingual speech paths, the obstacles in our field, and the challenges we face in our profession.
 Hug the next bilingual speech path you meet because he/she needs it! 😉